Collection Development Statement

 [ii] “About.”
 Jewish Studies, 15 Sept.
 2022, krieger.jhu.edu/jewishstudies/about/.

 Bibliographic materials that concern Jewish Studies have been collected since the founding of Johns Hopkins University.
 These materials are held across all the libraries that make up the Sheridan Libraries.
 The Jewish Studies collection therefore does not have one physical center.
 It is, in effect, a virtual collection comprised of individual collections that are classified either as general (i.e., circulating) or special (i.e., non-circulating).
-The former are held in the Milton S. Eisenhower Library, the Sheridan DC Library, and the Libraries Service Center, and are available for checkout to all current JHU affiliates, alumni, and library-card holders through the library catalog (except for a small number of serials and reference works).
+Because of the ongoing renovation of the Milton S. Eisenhower Library, most works comprising the former are held in offsite storage and are available to all current JHU affiliates, alumni, and library-card holders to check out through the library catalog (except for a small number of serials and reference works).
 The latter are held in the George Peabody Library, the John Work Garrett Library, and the Library Services Center, and are available to be called up through the library catalog for individual consultation in the Special Collections Reading Room in the Brody Learning Commons or for classes in two special collections classrooms in the Brody Learning Commons.

 Seven endowed funds exist to support acquisitions in Jewish Studies across both general and special collections.
 The Librarian for Jewish Studies uses these funds to acquire materials for general and special collections from a variety of vendors (including specialty Judaica vendors) that meet the criteria set out below.
 The Librarian for Jewish Studies also collaborates regularly with other librarians and curators across Johns Hopkins (especially the Librarian for Near Eastern Studies) to supplement the acquisition of works procured by those endowed funds designated specifically for Jewish Studies.